Analysis | Fantasy football 2021: This is what the perfect draft looks like

 What does perfect mean?
 Perfect means getting the optimal value at each draft spot.
 In other words, all the rosters in the draft below should outperform an average team in any given week, with most performing at a playoff-caliber level.

-The methodology is a bit different this year but it still starts with each player’s consensus draft ranking from the experts surveyed at Fantasy Pros.
+The methodology is a bit different this year but it still starts with each player’s consensus draft ranking from the experts surveyed at the website Fantasy Pros.
 However, this year it ends with a fantasy wins above replacement total, a projected, season-long player value metric adjusted for injury potential, strength of schedule and positional scarcity.
+(See our Top 200 list here.)

 Using wins above replacement for your draft board rather than projected point totals or consensus rankings allows for a clearer picture of how your roster stacks up against the competition, showcases potential draft bargains relative to average draft position and clearly illustrates how owners should evaluate players at one position against another.
 A more in-depth explanation of our methodology can be found here.